Quick Answer: AI Detector Scores Are Not Sole Evidence

 For an institution with significant international student populations, deploying AI detection without accounting for this bias means systematically and disproportionately investigating non-native English speakers for conduct they did not commit.
 The liability and equity implications led multiple institutions to conclude the tool's institutional deployment was untenable without mitigations that their current investigation infrastructure could not provide.

-The institutions that disabled detection did not abandon AI policy enforcement — they shifted to alternative methods: oral examinations, portfolio-based assessment, and assignment designs that structurally resist AI submission.
-These approaches address the enforcement problem without the false positive liability.
+Schools that limit detector reliance do not have to abandon AI policy enforcement.
+They can use oral examinations, portfolio-based assessment, process logs, draft history, and assignment designs that structurally resist unreviewed AI submission.
+These approaches address the enforcement problem without turning a single probability score into a verdict.

 The Disclosure Standard: What 'Adequate' Means in 2026